BableshAAzad/Store_House_Management_System/README.md

-## 🏪 Store House Management System [BableshAAzad.com](https://www.bableshaazad.com)
+## 🏪 Store House Management System API [BableshAAzad.com](https://www.bableshaazad.com)
 - This project is a RESTful web service built using Spring Boot.
 - It allows storing products in warehouses, which can be used by e-commerce applications.
 For a demo, visit [ecommerce.BableshAAzad.com](https://ecommerce.bableshaazad.com).
 - The project is based on basic warehouse management principles.
 - You can integrate this project with other e-commerce applications to simplify inventory management and tracking.

 **📜 API Documentation:**
-- View API requests and responses: [store-house-management-system](https://documenter.getpostman.com/view/32067662/2sAXjJ7DUe)
+- View API postman requests and responses: [store-house-management-system](https://documenter.getpostman.com/view/32067662/2sAXjJ7DUe)

 **🏠 Features:**
 - Store and manage inventories.